-When you are importing experimental data into CDD Vault you will find that field-mapping templates are invaluable for two reasons.
-First, since mapping the headers of your data file to readout definitions in the protocol is the most time-consuming part of the load, eliminating that step will greatly speed the process.
-Second, using a saved template will guarantee there is no human error or inconsistency in mapping from one run to the next.
+When importing experimental data into CDD Vault you will find that field-mapping Templates are invaluable for two reasons.
+First, since mapping the headers of your data file to readout definitions in the protocol is the most time-consuming part of the upload, eliminating that step will greatly speed the process.
+Second, using a saved Mapping Template will guarantee there is no human error or inconsistency in mapping from one run to the next.

 If you prefer a video tutorial, please have a look at this short YouTube clip: